-Glutton Guide: The ultimate digital guide to Shanghai’s food scene, written by UnTour’s founders.
-It’s just $6.99 and available to download via this link.
+Glutton Guide: The ultimate digital guide to Shanghai & Beijing’s food scene, written by UnTour’s founders.
+It’s just $9.99 and available to download via this link.

-Where to Stay: Our insider’s guide to planning out which hotel to stay at in the city based on neighborhood or travel style.
+Welcome Guide: Our insider’s guide to planning out which hotel to stay at and where to eat in the city based on your personal travel style.
 We’ve got you covered, no matter your reason for coming or budget.
-Click here
+Shanghai Download/Beijing Download

-Tour Start & Termination Points: Follow this link for more information.
+Tour Start & Ending Points: Follow this link for more information.

 Most ATMs accept Visa & Mastercard debit cards, and you’ll find the best rates via this method.

 Be sure to warn your bank you’ll be using your card in China so they do not put a hold on your account.

 Bring some cash as a backup, and always have RMB on hand while traveling in China.